istio/istio.io/content/en/docs/setup/install/helm/index.md

 {{< warning >}}
 This upgrade path is only supported from Istio version 1.8 and above.

-Add your override values file or custom options to the commands below as part of upgrading your Istio installation.
+Add your override values file or custom options to the commands below to preserve your custom configuration during Helm upgrades.
 {{< /warning >}}

 1. Upgrade the Istio base chart: